Parrot Bird Collar

 But, you can’t just slap a bird collar and expect it to go well Your bird has to be given time to become accustomed to the collar.
 It has 3 major obstacles to overcome.

-First, the weight of a bird collar can be daunting.
+First, the weight and size of a bird collar can be daunting.
 Even though UnRuffledRx designs lightweight styles, your bird has never had to carry weight around before.
 Do you know how anything new scares many birds?
 Well, the weigh of even a light collar is new and may make the bird scared.
+Learn more about bird collar size here.

 Second, having material rub on their feathers can feel weird to most birds.
 A plucker, in particular, may have very sensitive skin.
 Your bird will need time to become accustomed to this feeling.
 Over time, many birds come to find comfort in the weigh, like a weighted blanket effect.